pedagand/MPRI-2.4-DTP/03-total/Recursion.lagda.rst

       open Solution-context public
 ..
 END HIDE

+..
+BEGIN HIDE
+..
+TODO: is ``search`` buggy? while explore a subcontext, it drops the
+..       current bucket altogether.
+..
+END HIDE

 With a bit of refactoring, we can integrate indices as well as absorb the zipper traversal, making the structural recursion slightly more obvious (to us, not to Agda)::